sst/guide/_chapters/call-the-list-api.md

 We are using the [useEffect React Hook](https://reactjs.org/docs/hooks-effect.html).
 We covered how this works back in the [Load the State from the Session]({% link _chapters/load-the-state-from-the-session.md %}) chapter.

 Let's quickly go over how we are using it here.
 We want to make a request to our `/notes` API to get the list of notes when our component first loads.
 But only if the user is authenticated.
-Since our hook relies on `props.isAuthenticated`, we need to pass it in as the second argument in the `useEffect` call as an element in the array.
-This is basically telling React that we only want to run our Hook again when the `props.isAuthenticated` value changes.
+Since our hook relies on `isAuthenticated`, we need to pass it in as the second argument in the `useEffect` call as an element in the array.
+This is basically telling React that we only want to run our Hook again when the `isAuthenticated` value changes.

 <img class="code-marker" src="/assets/s.png" />And include our Amplify API module in the header.